 Hallelujah!
 Oh, praise Him with me now…

 For in Christ all the fullness of the Deity lives in bodily form, and you have been given fullness in Christ, who is the head over every power and authority (Col. 2:9-10, emphasis added).
 There is much revelation to receive from the Holy Spirit in this supreme truth!
-This fullness of the Deity has already been given us 2,000 years ago (the subjective spiritual truth), and since then is being progressively wrought into the Church (becoming the objective reality) as we deny self, pick up our cross, and follow Jesus: we are being filled to the fullness of Christ in this dispensation, the Church Age (see Eph.
+This fullness of the Deity has already been given us 2,000 years ago (the objective spiritual truth), and since then is being progressively wrought into the Church (becoming the subjective reality) as we deny self, pick up our cross, and follow Jesus: we are being filled to the fullness of Christ in this dispensation, the Church Age (see Eph.
 4:12-13 and end of Part 1).

 In order to apprehend these spiritual truths, the Holy Spirit must reveal to us what Jesus accomplished on our behalf as man.
 The remainder of this article will focus on that – what Jesus Christ accomplished for the Adamic race as the Son of Man.
 May God grant us the Spirit of wisdom and revelation as we press into Him, digging ever deeper into the glorious revelation of “the mystery” given to His first century apostles, primarily Paul…